inventree/inventree-docs/docs/report/report.md

 !!! tip "Read the Source"
     The source code for the default reports is [available on GitHub](https://github.com/inventree/InvenTree/tree/master/InvenTree/report/templates/report).
 Use this as a guide for generating your own reports!

+## Creating Reports

+Report templates are created (and edited) via the [admin interface](../settings/admin.md), under the *Report* section.
+Select the certain type of report template you are wanting to create, and press the *Add* button in the top right corner:

+{% with id="report-create", url="report/add_report_template.png", description="Create new report" %}
+{% include 'img.html' %}
+{% endwith %}

+!!! tip "Editing Reports"
+    Existing reports can be edited from the admin interface, in the same location as described above.
+To change the contents of the template, re-upload a template file, to overrie the existing template data.

+### Name and Description

+Each report template requires a name and description, which identify and describe the report template.

+### Enabled Status

+Boolean field which determines if the specific report template is enabled, and available for use.
+Reports can be disabled to remove them from the list of available templates, but without deleting them from the database.

+### Filename Pattern

+The filename pattern used to generate the output `.pdf` file.
+Defaults to "report.pdf"

 ### Report Filters

 Each type of report provides a *filters* field, which can be used to filter which items a report can be generated against.
 The target of the *filters* field depends on the type of report - refer to the documentation on the specific report type for more information.